Guide to Courses and Subjects on Offer

 One consequence of choosing three subjects for the full two years is that students need to be sure that they have picked the right subjects.
 We will give our students a range of opportunities to discuss and reflect upon possible choices, but they are also encouraged to carry out their own research and discuss their suitability for the course with their teachers in order to make the most informed choice possible.
 In particular, we urge students to acknowledge the judgement of teachers who believe that a student is likely to struggle in a particular subject.

-If you have any questions regarding 6th Form arrangements, please do contact Mr Ewins (Head of 6th Form) or Mrs Whiter (6th Form Manager).
+If you have any questions regarding 6th Form arrangements, please do contact Mr Ewins (Head of 6th Form) or Ms Furlong (6th Form Administrator).

 General Points about choosing the right course for you